AzizovAlisher/hack/README.md

-# hacking github profile for achievements
+# hacking github profile for achievements!